0xflotus/graphql-flutter/README.md

 ## About this project

 GraphQL brings many benefits, both to the client: devices will need less requests, and therefore reduce data usage.
-And to the programer: requests are arguable, they have the same structure as the request.
+And to the programmer: requests are arguable, they have the same structure as the request.

 This project combines the benefits of GraphQL with the benefits of `Streams` in Dart to deliver a high performance client.